cpswan/noports/packages/c/valgrind-test-scenarios.md

 (global search for `60 * 60` to find this).
 Then do the same thing as the idle, but wait until you see the background job run again.
 Then shutdown.

+(no longer needs to be tested, as the second thread has been removed)

 ### sshnp session

 Start an sshnp session with the minimum required arguments: -f, -t, & -d.